 It is important to note that this does not mean that a party seeking a no-fault divorce needs to wait a year before contacting a family law attorney.
 A family law attorney can provide you with ongoing advice and counsel during this period and can also prepare the paperwork necessary to file for divorce as soon as the waiting period is up.

-Using the Shortened 90-Day Waiting Period for Uncontested Divorces in PA
+Using the Shortened 90-Day Waiting Period for Uncontested Divorces

 When there are no contested issues in the divorce for a court to decide, the couple may avoid the one-year waiting period and instead opt for a shorter 90-day waiting period before filing.
 To do so, the couple must agree on all issues such as child support, spousal support, division of their property, and child custody.

-Pennsylvania Has No Waiting Period for Fault-Based Divorces
+No Waiting Period for Fault-Based Divorces

 - Bigamy: the other spouse is married to another person